reaakasumi/NLP/README.md

 ## Goal: Classification of short utterances to determine whether they are hallucinations or not (binary classification task) using the SHROOM dataset

+The Management Summary summarizes what our project and can be found in the file NLP_group2.pdf.

 ## Data Description

 a task indicating what objective the model was optimized for --> 'task'